How do I record business expenses in a spreadsheet?

 Furthermore, unless the spreadsheet is updated almost continually, that is to say on a daily basis, it is worthless if the owner or finance director wants a snapshot of the current status in any particular area, or wishes to make a direct comparison of a cost which has just crossed their desk.

 It also means that employees need never be out of pocket while waiting for expense reimbursements.
+A clearly outlined employee expense policy is also important because it makes it clear from the outset how much staff can spend on items like meals and miles.

-More significantly it also ensures that accounts departments have a clear handle on expenditure levels, and there is never the risk of lost receipts scuppering accurate reconciliation.
+Prepaid company cards ensure that accounts departments have a clear handle on expenditure levels, and there is never the risk of lost receipts scuppering accurate reconciliation.
 This eradicates unpleasant end-of-month surprises for the finance team.